goodmike/ToDoAPI/docs/design-procedure/semantic-descriptors.md

 * A list of complete todos: could be gotten from list of all todos
 * A list of pending todos: could be gotten from list of all todos
 * A todo
-  * Title: Text description
+  * Description: Text description
   * Completeness status: complete or pending
-  * A control for editing title
+  * A control for editing description
   * A (toggle) control to update status (marking a todo complete or pending)
   * A control to delete the todo
 * A form for creating a new, pending todo